 V: So were you all fans of the Transformers franchise before doing this movie?

 Matt: I was a fan as a kid.
 I loved the cartoon.

 V: So was this like a dream to do for you?

 Art: I’ve loved all of Michael’s movies.
 Bad Boys 2 is like one of my favourite movies of all time.
-I loved Transformers, I remember seeing the trailer to that first one.
-You didn’t know what it was going to be, then you see just the transformations themselves and it is like wow…
+I loved Transformers, I remember seeing the trailer for that first one.
+You didn’t know what it was going to be, then you see just the transformations themselves and it is like wow!

 Matt: Something that was never done before.

 Ken: One of those Matrix moments where you realised you can do that on film.
 That’s insane.

 V: With this film, in particular, you’ve got a lot of myths, legends and parts of history so what was it like for all of you trying to work that in?
 Was it clear from the start?